BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5-LCS-Specific.md

 ##### A. Culture Benchmarking

+IT-Security Culture Benchmarking [7]:
+Extract from information security culture questionnaire

+Trust [7]:
+Assesses the perceptions of users regarding the safekeeping of private information and their trust in the communications of the organization

+Team characteristic [8]:
+High efficiency team

+Collaboration Awareness [10]

+Tactic Knowledge Sharing [10]

+Value retrospective and reflection [9]:
+Adopt and modify the organization IT-Security values with Schneider‘s model

+Collaboration Characteristic based on Col_MM [11]
+e.g. regular strong interactions

+Collaboration Management based on Col_MM [11]
+e.g. decisions made proactive and collective with consensus

+Collaboration Process based on Col_MM [11]
+e.g. conflicts solved collectively

+Information and Knowledge integration based on Col_MM [11] e.g.  knowledge sharing in a co-creation manner

 ##### B. Culture retrospective and reflection

 #TODO write description of activity out in full (see activity A)
+#TODO add assessment, results, success metrics, costs, personnel, related levels for all three levels

 ##### ASSESSMENT
 * XXX